 Dennis Brutus (1924-2009) was a South African political activist, poet, and scholar best known for his work with the anti-Apartheid movement.
 He first gained notoriety in the 1960s as a founding member of the South African Non-Racial Olympic Committee (SAN-ROC) when he initiated a successful international boycott of South Africa's racially-exclusive teams from the Olympic Games.
 Arrested and jailed multiple times for his activism, Brutus and his family went into exile in 1966, eventually settling in the United States.
 As a scholar, Brutus taught at the University of Denver, Northwestern University, and the University of Pittsburgh, receiving honorary degrees from Worcester State University, The University of Massachusetts-Amherst, and Northeastern University.
 Brutus published 12 collections of poetry and contributed articles and commentary to multiple publications throughout his life.
 He eventually returned to South Africa where he remained active in teaching and social justice issues until his death.

 It was through his friendship with former Worcester State University professor Dr. Merrill H. Goldwyn (1931-2012) that Brutus participated in programs for WSU's Center for the Study of Human Rights and eventually donated a portion of his personal papers to the Library's Special Collections.
+See a finding aid for this collection under the "collections" tab on this libguide.

 For more information about Dennis Brutus, visit the Britannica Online article.